The Elder Scrolls Adventures: Redguard: Plot

-Redguard's storyline takes places amid the Tiber Wars, shortly after Tiber Septim's Third Empire conquered and occupied Hammerfell.
+Redguard's storyline takes place amid the Tiber Wars, shortly after Tiber Septim's Third Empire conquered and occupied Hammerfell.
 The death of Hammerfell's king had sparked a civil war between its competing political factions, the Crowns and the Forebears, the former led by the king's son, Prince A'tor.
 Septim sided with the Forebears and pushed the Crowns back to Stros M'Kai, where his best admiral, Lord Richton, and the mercenary dragon Nafaalilargus crushed Prince A'tor's remaining forces at the Battle of Hunding Bay.
 Richton's Dark Elf assassin Dram shot A'tor with a poisoned arrow, and despite the wizard Voa's attempts to save the prince, he seemingly did not survive.
 In the months that followed, Richton was named provisional governor of Stros M'Kai, a position he has held ruthlessly at the expense of the island's residents.

 Cyrus is a mercenary under the employ of the Khajiit crime boss S'rathra.
 In Wayrest, he receives a letter from his old mentor and friend, Tobias.
 Tobias urges Cyrus to come to Stros M'Kai, where his sister has gone missing.
 Cyrus travels by ship, but as he nears the island, a group of Restless League pirates raids the ship.
 He dispatches them without trouble and the ship docks at the harbor.
 At the Draggin' Tale inn, Tobias fills Cyrus in on further details.

 Hoping to gain an audience with Lord Richton, Cyrus takes a courier job which involves journeying to the Sload necromancer N'Gasta's fortified isle and delivering an amulet of his to Richton.
 The delivery is an opportunity for him to interrogate the governor, but he oversteps and is condemned to summary execution.
 Richton, impressed by the swift defeat of his guards, decides to imprison Cyrus in the palace's catacombs instead.
 There, Cyrus meets a dying Restless League member who gives him a key to the Saintsport lighthouse.
 He escapes the catacombs and learns how to signal the League at the lighthouse.
 Their ship arrives and takes him to their pirate cove hideout.
 Cyrus discovers that Iszara was prince A'tor's lover and a member of the Restless League, and that A'tor did not die but had his soul trapped in a soul gem, the very same amulet Cyrus had delivered to Richton.
 Iszara's plan had been to restore A'tor to life, but the League's caution made her steal the soul gem and take matters into her own hands.